 When I support Upper Sixth students in writing their personal statements, I am continually amazed by the breadth of experiences that the students include in their applications.
 Regardless of the path they choose to pursue, be it university, an apprenticeship, a gap year or entering the world of work, we are committed to bridging the gap between school, and whatever comes next.
 Writing references for our learners is always a pleasure, given their impressive range of achievements and our detailed knowledge of them each as individuals.

-I hope that through a combination of academic rigour, sensitive pastoral care and tacit as well as explicit religious guidance, the Sixth Form at More House will help nurture a new generation of strong women who will grow into active participants in society.
+I hope that through a combination of academic rigour, sensitive pastoral care and individual guidance will help nurture a new generation of strong women who will grow into active participants in society.